tim-s-ccs/ts-ccs-frontend/docs/releasing/publishing.md

 > **Note:** Before you go on leave, tell the delivery manager who will be looking after your work.
 This will help us to complete sign-off without fuss.

-# Publish a new version of GOV.UK Frontend
+# Publish a new version of CCS Components

 Developers should pair on releases.
 When remote working, it can be useful to be on a call together.